XinnuoXu/AugNLG/README.md

 Training checkpoints are stored in directory `models.{domain}`.
 To decode (inference) all models run `sh decode.sh {domain}`.
 You can find the decoding results in file `results_{domain}.json`.

 ### Evaluation
-To evaluate the output, run `sh evaluate.sh {domain}`
+To evaluate the output on FewShotWoz dataset, run `sh evaluate.sh {domain}` To evaluate the output on FewShotSGD dataset, run `sh evaluate_bleu.sh {domain}`

-*script for attraction/train/taxi will be provided soon*